aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/working-with-validations-in-columns/_index.md

 {{% alert color="primary" %}}

-In one of our previous topics, we have discussed about validations but that was in the context of [Validations in Worksheets](/cells/net/working-with-validations-in-worksheets/) (for having general information about validation and validation modes, developers can refer to this topic).
+In one of our previous topics, we discussed validations but that was in the context of [Validations in Worksheets](/cells/net/working-with-validations-in-worksheets/) (for general information about validation and validation modes, developers can refer to this topic).
 In this topic, we will explain validations with respect to columns.
 Using this feature, it is possible for developers to apply a validation rule on any column of the worksheet.
 Let's discuss it in detail.

 {{% /alert %}}
 ## **Adding Column Validation**